 Who Will Save Us From Dangerous Doctors?

-Attorney Andrew Meyer calls out Massachusetts medical system for failing to protect patients from bad doctors
+Attorney Andrew Meyer calls out Massachusetts Board of Registration in Medicine for failing to protect patients from bad doctors

 The Secret Truth About Boston Doctors

 Sexual misconduct, sloppy — sometimes catastrophic — mistakes, and a medical board that's been known to look the other way.
 Local physicians keep getting away with bad medicine, but you may never know who they are until it's too late.